akinanop/mvl-solver/EXAMPLES.md

 4!=3 1!=3 0
 4!=3 2!=3 0
 4!=3 3!=3 0
-c down diagonals and up diagonals
+c alldifferent for down and up diagonals
 1!=0 2!=1 0
 1!=0 3!=2 0
 1!=0 4!=3 0